Xetibo/ReSet-Doc/sections/literature.typ

 #subsubsection("Licensing")
 One way to approach this topic is to simply enforce plugins to use an open license.
-This could be done with a copy-left license which would enforce that any code utilizing code of ReSet would also need to provide their source code with the same license.
+This could be done with a copy-left license which would enforce that any code utilizing the code of ReSet would also need to provide their source code with the same license.
 Currently, ReSet is already distributed under the GNU General Public License V3-or-later, which would apply the copy-left nature.
 Issues with this approach occur with legal questions, as enforcing copy-left licensing is not trivial, nor could code realistically be enforced to be used while utilizing shared libraries as the plugin system.
 It is also important to